BradburyThompson/Sphinx/all-about-me.rst

 All about me
 ############

-I'm Bradbur Thompson, a Django user and developer.
+I'm Bradbury Thompson, a Django user and developer.

 I've contributed to: